datanav/docs/technical/wix-wave.rst

 Wix.com Contacts to Wave Customer
 ---------------------------------
-Every Wix.com Contacts will be synchronized with a Wave Customer.
+Before any synchronization can take place, a link between a Wix.com Contacts and a Wave Customer must be established.

+A new Wave Customer will be created from a Wix.com Contacts if it is connected to a Wix.com Wix-orders that is synchronized into Wave.

 Once a link between a Wix.com Contacts and a Wave Customer is established, it will keep in sync between the two systems, regardless of where it is edited.